This post may contain affiliate links. Please see my disclosure policy for details.

 There is so much to do at the Highland Folk Museum for all ages, beyond being an Outlander location.

-For children, there’s huge play parks, trains, historical school rooms and experiences to get involved in.
+For children, there are huge play parks, trains, historical school rooms and experiences to get involved in.
 It’s the perfect place to distract them for a few hours.

 Plus, there are also lots of adults to learn too.
 There are over 10,000 items at the museum that were collected by Dr Isabel F Grant in the early 1900s.